90% cheaper with Latenode

-How to connect Google Groups and MongoDB
+Connect Google Groups and MongoDB in minutes with Latenode.

-Create a New Scenario to Connect Google Groups and MongoDB
+Create Google Groups to MongoDB workflow

 In the workspace, click the “Create New Scenario” button.